Please see below for a full listing of our upcoming evening events.

 Craig (writing as C. M. Taylor) is the author of five novels.
 Premiership Psycho (Corsair 2011) and the Amazon best-selling Group of Death (Corsair 2012) form two thirds of a savagely satirical trilogy about contemporary celebrity culture described as 'Brilliant' by The Sun, and 'Horribly entertaining' by The Mirror.
 He's also the author of Light, Cloven and Grief, the last a dystopian fantasy described by British Science Fiction Association as a work of 'breathtaking originality' and nominated for their 2005 Book of the Year.
 A keen collaborator, Craig has established a company to create narrative apps.
 He has been a book editor with the Writers' Workshop since (almost) its inception.

 Breakout Group Work:

-In small groups we’ll put some of these ideas into practice, discussing ways we can tighten and brighten our writing.
+In small groups we’ll put some of these ideas into practice.

 Revising and Editing

 This workshop presents practical suggestions on revising your own work as well as prompts and tricks for self-editing.
 It will be useful for writers preparing to submit to agents or editors as well as self-publishing authors.

 Andrew Wille was a senior editor at Little, Brown UK, acquiring and editing critically acclaimed and award-winning works of fiction and nonfiction.
 He has tutored for Naropa University’s Jack Kerouac School of Disembodied Poetics and Falmouth University, and is a book doctor and freelance editor.